 If you are new to the stock market, here is some advice mistakes to avoid.
-There are only two forces in the world, the sword and the spirit.
-In the long run, the sword will always be conquered by the spirit. - Napoleon Bonaparte
+Our afflictions are designed not to break us but to bend us toward the eternal and the holy. - Barbara Johnson

 Home Investing Trading Stock Price Indexes Stock Brokers Advice Bull and Bear Markets